 5. Have a Snickers bar ready for your dad and hand the phone to your mom so she can call your aunt Patricia without delay.
 Grab your partner’s hand and depart, doing a celebratory dance as you move quickly down the street.
 Don’t glance back, even once.

-Sarah Lord is an emerging writer of introspective fiction themed around queer becoming, healing, and resilience.
-She has a degree from Trent University and has written in Community Based Research and for community newspaper, radio, and zines.
-She is studying Creative Writing and working on her first novel.
+Ari Lord is an emerging writer of introspective fiction themed around queer becoming, healing, and resilience.
+They have a degree from Trent University and have written in Community Based Research and for community newspaper, radio, and zines.
+They are studying Creative Writing and working on their first novel.